LukasMarx/ai-food-blog/src/content/posts/Koulouri.md

 recipeYield: "4"
 calories: 240
 recipeCuisine: "Greek"
+recipeInstructions:
+  [
-recipeInstructions: ["In a large mixing bowl, combine flour, yeast, sugar, and salt.
+    "In a large mixing bowl, combine flour, yeast, sugar, and salt.
 Mix well.", "Add warm water to the dry ingredients and mix until a dough forms.
-Knead the dough for 5-10 minutes until smooth and elastic.", "Cover the dough with a damp cloth and let it rest for 10 minutes.", "Divide the dough into 8 equal parts and roll each part into a long rope.", "Form each rope into a circle, pinching the ends together to seal.", "Brush each circle with water and dip into sesame seeds, making sure to coat both sides.", "Place the koulouri on a baking sheet and let rest for 5 minutes.", "Preheat the oven to 200°C (390°F).", "Bake the koulouri for 20 minutes or until golden brown.", "Serve warm and enjoy!"]
+Knead the dough for 5-10 minutes until smooth and elastic.", "Cover the dough with a damp cloth and let it rest for 10 minutes.", "Divide the dough into 8 equal parts and roll each part into a long rope.", "Form each rope into a circle, pinching the ends together to seal.", "Brush each circle with water and dip into sesame seeds, making sure to coat both sides.", "Place the koulouri on a baking sheet and let rest for 5 minutes.", "Preheat the oven to 200°C (390°F).",
+    "Bake the koulouri for 20 minutes or until golden brown.", "Serve warm and enjoy!",
+  ]
 ---

 ## Introduction

 Koulouri is a classic Greek street food that is perfect for a quick breakfast or snack.
 This delicious bread is soft, chewy, and coated in sesame seeds, making it a tasty and satisfying treat.
 In this blog post, we'll show you how to make Koulouri at home with this easy recipe.

 ## Ingredients